 Awesome.
 You’ve both arrived.

 Except, half an hour later, as you get settled at your desk, your mind reaches back to that conversation.
-You’re haunted by it, in fact.
+You’re haunted by it, even.

 You think of the person you were when you marched across the stage in that cap and gown.
 So full of hope and spunk, so pregnant with big dreams, and so determined to make them all come true.